 Every autumn since 2009, thousands of Swedish pupils of all ages have been helping researchers gather huge amounts of data.
 These so-called mass experiments are of mutual benefit; the researchers get more data than they could otherwise easily collect, the pupils get the opportunity to participate in real research, and the teachers get material and methods based upon state-of-the-art research to integrate in the curriculum.

 VA (Public & Science) coordinates the mass experiments as part of the European science festival, Researchers’ Night.
 Schools from across the whole of Sweden are involved and as many as 18,000 pupils were engaged in the 2013 experiment.
+The 2014 experiment is investigating how much fruit and vegetables young people in Sweden consume.
+The results will be available in early 2015.

 The mass experiments efficiently link education to research, establishing valuable contacts with researchers and giving students insights into research methods and scientific thinking.